khoitiennguyen0511/Pedestrian_Tracking_and_Counting/README.md

 streamlit run app.py
 ```

-Then, a window appears and you choose **video.mp4** file in my repository.
+Then, a window appears and you choose **video.mp4** file in my cloned repository.
 If you want to choose another video, you need to choose a video with the format (.mp4, .avi, .webm, .wpeg4 and limit 200MB)